khoilyminh/Credit-based-Auction-Application/readme.md

 **Non-Member (Guest):**

-*   View limited item details: name, category, and description.
+-   View limited item details: name, category, and description.
-*   Register as a member with a strong password policy.
+-   Register as a member with a strong password policy.

 **Member:**

-*   **Profile Management:** View, update, and top up credit points.
+-   **Profile Management:** View, update, and top up credit points.
-*   **Item Listings:** Create, edit, and remove listings (restrictions apply if bids are placed).
+-   **Item Listings:** Create, edit, and remove listings (restrictions apply if bids are placed).
-*   **Bidding:**
+-   **Bidding:**
-    *   Search for items by name, category, or credit point range.
+    -   Search for items by name, category, or credit point range.
-    *   View item details, including the highest bid and bidder.
+    -   View item details, including the highest bid and bidder.
-    *   Place bids, ensuring sufficient CP balance.
+    -   Place bids, ensuring sufficient CP balance.
-*   **Ratings & Reviews:**
+-   **Ratings & Reviews:**
-    *   Rate buyers and sellers after transactions.
+    -   Rate buyers and sellers after transactions.
-    *   View own average ratings and reviews.
+    -   View own average ratings and reviews.

 **Admin:**

-*   Access all member profiles and item listings without restrictions.
+-   Access all member profiles and item listings without restrictions.
-*   **Auction Conclusion:**
+-   **Auction Conclusion:**
-    *   Automatically update credit points after a successful auction.
+    -   Automatically update credit points after a successful auction.
-    *   Prevent negative credit point balances.
+    -   Prevent negative credit point balances.

 ### Advanced Features

-*   **Activity Dashboard:** Personalized account overview for logged-in members.
+-   **Activity Dashboard:** Personalized account overview for logged-in members.
-*   **Automatic Bid Limit:** Automatically place bids until a user-defined limit is reached.
+-   **Automatic Bid Limit:** Automatically place bids until a user-defined limit is reached.

 ## Project Structure

 /src
 main.cpp // Entry point for the application User.h/.cpp // User class for member and guest functionality Admin.h/.cpp // Admin-specific functionality Item.h/.cpp // Item class for auction listings Auction.h/.cpp // Auction-related operations
 /data
 users.txt // Persistent storage for user data items.txt // Persistent storage for item data

 ## Installation

 1. Clone the repository:

     ```bash
     git clone https://github.com/khoilyminh/Credit-based-Auction-Application.git
     ```

-2. Open the project in your preferred IDE (e.g., Visual Studio, CLion).

-3. Build the project to generate the executable file.

-4. Run the application from the console or IDE.
+2. If you are using Windows OS, open the terminal (PowerShell, CMD, etc.) and then run the command:
+    ```powershell
+    .\run.ps1
+    ```
+3. If you are using MacOS or any Linux distribution, open the terminal and then run the command:
+    ```bash
+    ./run.sh
+    ```

 ## Usage

 1. Launch the application.
 2. Select your user type:

-    *   **Guest:** View items or register as a member.
+    -   **Guest:** View items or register as a member.

-    *   **Member:** Log in to access profile, auction listings, and bidding features.
+    -   **Member:** Log in to access profile, auction listings, and bidding features.

-    *   **Admin:** Log in to view all member profiles and listings.
+    -   **Admin:** Log in to view all member profiles and listings.

 3. Follow the prompts to explore features such as creating listings, bidding, and rating.

 ## Data Files

-*   **users.txt:** Stores registered user details, including username, password (encrypted), and ratings.
+-   **users.txt:** Stores registered user details, including username, password (encrypted), and ratings.

-*   **items.txt:** Stores auction items with details like name, category, and current bid status.
+-   **items.txt:** Stores auction items with details like name, category, and current bid status.

 ## Contributing

 This project uses GitHub for version control.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature:

     ```bash
     git checkout -b feature-name
     ```

 3. Commit and push your changes:

     ```bash
     git commit -m "Add feature description"
     git push origin feature-name
     ```

 4. Submit a pull request.

 ## Testing

-*   Unit testing is implemented for core functionalities like registration, bidding, and file handling.
+-   Unit testing is implemented for core functionalities like registration, bidding, and file handling.

-*   Test cases are included to validate edge conditions, such as insufficient credit points and invalid inputs.
+-   Test cases are included to validate edge conditions, such as insufficient credit points and invalid inputs.

 ## Acknowledgments

-*   Instructor: Dr. Ling Huo Chong
+-   Instructor: Dr. Ling Huo Chong

-*   Course: Software Engineering Design (EEET2482) / Advanced Programming Techniques (COSC2082)
+-   Course: Software Engineering Design (EEET2482) / Advanced Programming Techniques (COSC2082)

-*   Semester: 3, 2024
+-   Semester: 3, 2024

 ## License